UC-OSPO-Network/ospo-survey-analysis/README.md

 System-wide Snapshot: A Multi-Campus Survey of Open Source Contributors at the University of California".
 We may make little tweaks if changes are requested, but this repository is no longer under active development.
-For the final "snapshot" of this repository at time of publication, see DRYAD LINK (COMING SOON).
+For the final "snapshot" of this repository at time of submission, see ZENODO LINK (COMING SOON).

 ## Citation

-Please cite the resulting paper if you use this code or data:
+Please cite this paper if you use this code or data:

 > COMING SOON!